jpsl1/End-to-End-Data-Analytics-Portfolio/README.md

 # End-to-End Data Analytics Portfolio + 4 PL model for lab automation.

 A two-phase data analytics project demonstrating end-to-end analytical workflows, including data quality assessment, feature engineering, statistical modelling, independent validation, and structured documentation.
-The project applies a consistent analytical framework across datasets of varying size and complexity, illustrating how data structure, quality, and scale influence analytical outcomes and decision reliability.
-The datasets are publicly available and contain common challenges encountered in real-world data analysis, such as missing values, skewed distributions, and dependency on individual variables.
+The project applies a consistent analytical framework across datasets of varying size and complexity, illustrating how data structure, quality, and scale influence analytical outcomes and decision-making.
+The datasets are publicly available and contain common real-world challenges such as missing values, skewed distributions, and variable dependency.

-I have also included a work that contains a 4PL model I have created for lab automation.
+The repository also includes a Python-based laboratory automation project that implements a four-parameter logistic (4PL) model for quantitative ELISA analysis.
+The workflow automates calibration curve fitting, sample concentration calculations, assay quality evaluation, and result visualization, demonstrating the application of Python to improve laboratory data analysis and reproducibility.

 ---